 - The surface of the tile should be continually cleaned during the grouting process to prevent the grout from setting on the surface of the tiles.

 - Remember that you need to reapply the sealer after grouting.
-Make sure the tiles are free of contaminants before applying this second coat.
+Make sure the tiles are clean, free of contaminants and fully dry before applying this second coat.

 - Whilst further works are being carried out, take care to protect your tiles by covering with plain cardboard or a heavy drop sheet.
 Do not affix duct tape, gaffer tape or similar directly onto the surface of the tile as it may discolour or stain your tiles.

 - After installation, cement tiles require little maintenance.
-Light cleaning should be performed routinely with a pH neutral cleaner and hot water.
+Light cleaning should be performed routinely with a pH neutral cleaner and warm water.

 - For a more thorough clean we recommend STAIN-PROOF Daily Floor Cleaner (formerly known as Rejuvenata Active), an environmentally responsible, natural enzyme cleaner suitable for natural stones, tiles, grout and other hard surfaces.
 For a deep clean or for major stains then we recommend STAIN-PROOF Alkaline Cleaner, (formerly known as Oxy-Klenza) a powerful triple action heavy duty cleaner.

 - Do not use acid-based cleaning products such as vinegar or ammonia or any type of bleach detergent, as they tend to start breaking down the sealer and may ultimately damage the surface of the tiles.
 Abrasive cleaning cloths such as scouring pads or scrubbers should be avoided.